-When I was first introduced to Belsebuub’s work on astral travel, I began practicing the techniques right away, and to my great surprise, I slowly discovered a new sensitivity in the separation process that began happening spontaneously.
+When I was first introduced to Belsebuub’s work on astral travel, I began practicing the techniques and slowly discovered a new sensitivity in the separation process that began happening spontaneously.

 Belsebuub mentioned that some of the signs of astral projection would be feeling limbs separating, like an astral arm or leg floating, or shifting body position without having intentionally done so.
-While taking his courses I remember also being taught to take advantage of those moments, and to even try rolling out of bed, or lifting up the bedsheets and actually attempt to ‘physically’ get up when noticing such signs, since the astral and physical separation may already have happened without my perception.
+While taking his courses I remember also being taught to take advantage of those moments, and to even try rolling out of bed, or lifting up the bed sheets and actually attempt to ‘physically’ get up when noticing such signs.

-Most recently, in the morning, (when such experiences usually happened), I was lying in bed on my stomach, embracing my pillow, feeling very tired and still wanting to sleep in.
+On another occasion I got to practice this kind of “pulling myself out of my body” as well.
+It happened in the morning as I was lying in bed on my stomach, embracing my pillow, feeling very tired and still wanting to sleep in.
 I knew I had been still dreaming and I was drifting in and out of that comfortable sleepy state.
 I had a thought to get into the astral, but was overtaken by this underlying emotional resistance of being too tired to try.
-This feeling of being so tired was funny in some way, like I could feel myself complaining, that I would dare bother myself right now from this comfortable sleep I was in, as though I was a grumbling teenager protesting to be left alone, but I simply ignored and went against this funny mood.
+This feeling of being so tired was funny in some way, like I could feel myself complaining that I would dare bother myself right now from this comfortable sleep I was in, as though I was a grumbling teenager protesting to be left alone, but I simply ignored and went against this funny mood.
 Instead, I put my attention to the arm under my pillow and reached out, away from my bed and towards the centre of my room.
 I then continued with the rest of my body until I was completely out and standing in my bedroom.
 I was so delighted to have gone against the initial resistance and began to explore the astral plane and call a spiritual being.